-Just as there are several factors that go into the decision-making process for selecting your roofing company (reputation, quality of work, Better Business Bureau standing, and testimonials), there are several factors that shape the cost associated with roof construction.
+Just as several factors go into the decision-making process for selecting your roofing company (reputation, quality of work, Better Business Bureau standing, testimonials, etc.), several factors shape the cost associated with roof construction.

 Roof Pitch or Slope

 Though this sounds obvious for the new shingle that’s to be applied, many don’t realize it also goes for the type of shingle that’s being removed.
-Generally, costs associated with removing an existing roof, called a “tear-off”, are determined by how much time it’s going to take to remove the existing roof.
-A portion of the cost is also having to factor disposal charges that may be necessary.
+Generally, costs associated with removing an existing roof called a “tear-off,” are determined by how much time it’s going to take to remove the existing roof.
+A portion of the cost has to factor disposal charges that may be necessary.

 As for the new shingles that are to be applied, costs can differ based upon if you want asphalt, cedar, tile, metal, or some other roof type.
 A good roofing company will help explain the benefits of each option and help guide you so that your insurance company will cover the full replacement cost-value of your roof.

 If you have more questions regarding how costs are calculated or any other questions regarding your roof, we encourage you to give us a call.
 We’re here to help and have been proudly serving North and West Texas since 2011!

 If for some reason, your roof is not entirely covered by insurance, our partners at GreenSky can help you with affordable financing for your roof or deductible cost.